carleton-spacehogs/bioinformatics-carleton/pages/protocols/week5-2021-mapping.md

 **Describe your results and create at least one graph to visualize those results.
 This should represent a mini 'Results' section in a lab report or paper.
 Interpret your results within the context of the ecosystem you are investigating.
 This should represent a mini 'Discussion' section in a lab report or paper.**

-**Compile your 5 "check for understanding" questions and your mini research question together and submit on Moodle by lab time next week.**
+**Please submit on Moodle by lab time next week.
+As before, please put your student ID number rather than your name.**